What you will do

 Two session course

-Join this fun and hands-on 2-week course and make your very own handcrafted classic Windsor-style stool in London, fit for a king!
+Join this fun and hands-on two-day course and make your very own handcrafted classic Windsor-style stool in London, fit for a king!

 In this class

-Run over the course of 2 consecutive Saturdays, this workshop will see you create a classically beautiful 3-legged Windsor-style stool using green-wood chair-making techniques and some unique tools.
+Run over a weekend, this workshop will see you create a classically beautiful 3-legged Windsor-style stool using green-wood chair-making techniques and some unique tools, such as the axe, adze, drawknife and spokeshave.

-Students will be taught all the fundamental green-wood carpentry techniques, such as how to split freshly felled timber straight from the log, as well as how to use an array of tools.
+Students will be taught all the fundamental green-woodworking techniques, such as how to split freshly felled timber straight from the log, as well as how to use an array of tools.

 The end result will be a wonderfully crafted and impressive stool, which you will be able to take home and show off to your friends and family.